Header Image 1

 Computers play a key role in almost every aspect of our world.
 Using IT and Computer Science helps us solve many of the world's problems, from predicting natural hazards like hurricanes, to tracking outbreaks of disease, or making communication across the world instantaneous.
 Our Curriculum is designed to 'inspire learners and change lives'.

-We aim to deliver a knowledge engaged spiral curriculum where core concepts (Algorithms; Programming & Data and data representation; Hardware and Processing; Communication networks; Information Technology) are revisited during the course of the 5 years to embed a range of both Information Technology and Computer Science knowledge and skills that will transfer across the curriculum and beyond the classroom.
+We aim to deliver a knowledge engaged spiral curriculum where core concepts (Algorithms; Programming & devt; Data and data representation; Hardware and Processing; Communication networks; Information Technology) are revisited during the course of the 5 years to embed a range of both Information Technology and Computer Science knowledge and skills that will transfer across the curriculum and beyond the classroom.

 By the end of Key Stage 3, students will be able to study the design, development and analysis of software and hardware used to solve problems in a variety of business, scientific and social contexts.